 Norm Root Jr made up for the disastrous end to his ’04 championship run by capturing the 2005 Sportsman title in his pumpkin orange colored #80.
 He also won a division best 4 feature events, including a 50 lapper in July.
 Former Mini Stock Champion Dan Darnstaedt, who had run full seasons in both the 4 and 8-cylinder stock divisions over his career, finally scored his first Sportsman win on June 4th.
 He finished the season tied with Root for the division wins lead after taking 3 of 4 feature events late in the season.
 Dan has over 30 overall feature wins at the Waterford Speedbowl.
 Joe Curioso III set fast time for the division during the Pepsi 300 and also won the Finale SM 50 event to close the season.

-The Mini Stocks saw the emergence of 2 second generation drivers as Ken Cassidy Jr and Joe Godbout III both won 4 feature events which, along with veteran Phil Evans, led the division.
+The Mini Stocks saw the emergence of 2 second generation drivers as Ken Cassidy Jr and Joe Godbout III both won 4 feature events which.
+Phil Evans also had 4 wins to co-lead the division.
 Cassidy won an early season 30 lapper & the Finale 50.
-He also broke Jeff Miller's lap time record with a time trial qualifying lap of 17.575 seconds during the Pepsi 300.
-Amazingly, his time was faster then Joe Curioso III's new Sportsman track record of 17.645 set the same day.
+He also broke Jeff Miller’s lap time record with a time trial qualifying lap of 17.575 seconds during the Pepsi 300.
+Amazingly, his time was faster then Joe Curioso III‘s new Sportsman track record of 17.645 set the same day.
 One time Late Model Rookie of the Year Danny Field, who moved to the Mini Stocks years earlier, won his first track championship by 12 points over Richard Brooks.
 Field won the MS portion of the Pepsi 300, which was shortened to 38 laps due to weather.

 Teenager Jeffrey Paul earned the most overall victories at the track in 2005 with 11.
 Paul brought his #91 Legend Car to victory lane 5 times on Saturday and 2 more on Wild N Wacky Wednesday, the mid-week series where he also won 4 X-Modified features.
 Paul added the Saturday Legend Car track championship to his impressive overall season.
 Both Wednesday and Saturday series had several young guns emerge as feature winners – in additional to Paul, Jason Palmer, Mark & Chris Bakaj also took home first place trophies during the year.
 Veteran George Whitney won the 50-lap INEX Nationals qualifier in September.